 Taipei is the kind of city people love to leave.
 Not because there’s anything wrong with Taipei itself—but because its location and transport network make it a perfect base for day trips around northern Taiwan.

-From atmospheric Old Streets tucked away in the mountainous interior, to the dramatic rock formations that characterise the east coast, there’s certainly no shortage of things to see and do within a few hours’ drive or less of Taipei city.
+From atmospheric Old Streets tucked away in the mountainous interior, to the dramatic rock formations that characterise the east coast, there’s certainly no shortage of things to see and do within a few hours’ drive or less of Taipei.

 Located less than an hour from downtown, Keelung is one of Taipei’s less-popular day trips.
 I didn’t come across much information on Keelung when I was researching for our trip—and honestly, Keelung wasn’t even on our list of places to check out.

-I would recommend setting aside 2 to 3 hours for a visit.
+I would recommend setting aside 3 to 4 hours out of your Taipei itinerary for a visit.
 When you’re done, you can transit directly to other popular day trip locations (including Shifen and Jiufen) from Keelung City without having to double back through Taipei, which is great if you’re on a tight schedule.